CanonicalLtd/maas-docs/en/nodes-add.md

 ## KVM guest nodes

-KVM-backed nodes are common and so a little extra guidance is provided here.
+KVM-backed nodes being common, extra guidance is provided here.
 The following actions will need to be performed on all rack controllers.

 Begin by ensuring the `virsh` binary is available to the rack controller by installing the `libvirt-bin` package: